serverless-components/aws-cloudformation/README.md

 ### 2. Initialize

+The easiest way to get started with by initializing the `aws-cloudformation-starter` template.
+You can do that by running the following command:

 ```
 serverless init aws-cloudformation
 cd aws-cloudformation-starter
 ```

-Then add your AWS credentials to the `.env` file:
+Then, add your AWS credentials to the `.env` file:

 ```
 AWS_ACCESS_KEY_ID=XXX